 Manage Your Anxiety

-Parents often internalize their children’s problems as a deficiency in their parenting ability and worry about the child’s future, which triggers an urge to overcompensate.
-This happens in a blink of an eye.
-Can you take a breather in this moment?
+Can you take a breather in those moments of distress?
 Notice what you’re feeling in your body?
-If emotions are high you needs to slow down and allow that insecure part of you to step aside so that you can focus on what your child really needs in this moment.
+If emotions are high, you'll need to slow down and be gentle with that insecure part that likely feels a little helpless.
+When you acknowledge your own emotions and tend to them privately, it gives you space to focus on what your child really needs in this moment.
 Giving a lecture might make you feel like you’re doing your job as a parent, but it may be entirely out of sync with what your child is experiencing.
 Questions you can ask yourself to gain some perspective are:

-• What I am worried will happen if they do or do not (fill in the blank)?
+What I am worried will happen if they do or do not (fill in the blank)?

-• What am I telling myself about by ability as a parent in this moment?
+What am I telling myself about by ability as a parent in this moment?

-• What am I compelled to do to solve the problem/make myself feel better?
+What am I compelled to do to solve the problem/make myself feel better?

-• What does my child really need in this moment to help them succeed?
+What does my child really need in this moment to help them succeed?

 Engage in Emapthic Attunement and Curiosity

-When you take a problem-solving approach your kids internalize the message that their feelings aren’t important and you can’t be a safe place for them.
+When you take a problem-solving approach, your kids internalize the message that their feelings aren’t important and you can’t be a safe place for them.
 By helping your child identify their emotions, you’re letting them know that their feelings are normal and you’re sending the message that you can handle their pain, anxiety, sadness, etc. and you are there for them.
 Once your child’s emotions are stabilized, efforts to problem solve will be more effective and you can work together to think of solutions or different ways to think about the problem.

 Empathic attunement is a skill you will both benefit from, but you may have never had it modeled.
 Learning and engaging this process will help you and your child understand yourselves better as you incorporate it into your life.
 Begin with asking questions to understand what is happening and to understand their concerns.
 Then you can help your child understand their feelings in response to the situation.
-It’s not unusual for them to struggle naming what they’re feeling, especially if these conversations haven’t been taking place throughout their lifetime.
+It’s not unusual for them to struggle to name what they’re feeling, especially if these conversations haven’t been taking place throughout their lifetime.
 If they struggle to articulate their feelings, try naming it for them.
 “That must be frustrating.”
 “That really hurts.”
 “You must be feeling pretty discouraged.”
 “I can see why this is scary for you.”
 Identifying these feelings is not going to make them feel any worse than they already do.
 In fact, naming and normalizing emotions integrates both sides of the brain, which can decrease the intensity of the feelings.

 Think about how it might feel to be starting a new school without any friends.
 Jumping in with words of encouragement about how easily the child meets new people may lead the child to feel misunderstood or dismissed.
 This misattunement increases the child’s distress because they feel like you don’t understand.
 Depending on the child, it may also lead them to conclude that something is wrong with them for feeling badly about the situation.
 When we attune, we can see that starting at a new school is scary and it’s normal to have worries about whether you will find people you connect with and whether you’ll like the teachers.
 Normalizing that feeling calms the distress and will enable you to discuss the previous times they’ve faced a challenge like this and what worked, provide encouragement, or consider what might help them feel less fearful, like attending an orientation day.